- Explore the UNESCO Heritage Sites around Kathmandu Valley.

 Trekking to this hidden mountain valley offers a dramatic mountain view and exceptional alpine sceneries.
 We cross over the Kang La Pass to Ngawal, in Manang district.
 The Kang La pass links Nar with Manang and three other villages in the Neyshang valley.
 We then head west towards Pisang, where we board a vehicle to Besi Sahar.

 Day 1.
 Arrival in Kathmandu.

-Upon arrival at the airport, our representative/guide will meet you and transfer you to your hotel.
-Depending on your arrival time you can either relax at your hotel or take a short self-guided tour of the city.
-Evening dinner at a traditional Nepali Restaurant.
-Overnight in hotel.
+On arrival at Kathmandu airport, our representative/guide will meet you and transfer you to your hotel.
+Depending on your arrival time, you can either relax at your hotel or take a short self-guided tour of the city.
+In the evening, we will have dinner at a traditional Nepali Restaurant.
+Overnight in a hotel.

 Day 2.
 In Kathmandu (trek preparation).

-Today in the first half we will visit some of the major UNESCO World Heritage Sites within the city, which may include the Swayambunath temple, followed by Bouddhanath Stupa and Kathmandu Durbar Square.
-The later part of the day we shall keep as preparation and planning for the trek.
-Overnight in hotel.
+Today, we shall visit some of the major UNESCO World Heritage Sites within the city.
+This includes the Swayambunath temple, Bouddhanath Stupa, and Kathmandu Durbar Square.
+In the latter part of the day, we shall prepare and plan for the trek.
+Overnight in a hotel.